 After the glue has dried completely, I seal all the internal seals using silicone caulk.
 This will seal any gaps left in the glue.

 I cover all the corners and leave the box to dry completely until the next day.
 Some silicones can take up to 48 hours to dry.
-The next step is to carpet the subwoofer box.
+The next step is to carpet the subwoofer box design.
 This will only be done from the outside.

 Measure the carpet to determine the right size